-- 10. The Lieutenant Governor in Council may make regulations [rules of court] - (a) prescribing the fee payable for the registration of a Canadian judgment under this Act, - respecting additional information or material that is to be filed in relation to the registration of a Canadian judgment under this Act, - (c) respecting forms and their use under this Act, and - (d) to do any matter or thing required to effect or assist the operation of this Act.
+- 16. The Lieutenant Governor in Council [or the equivalent regulation making authority in the jurisdiction] may make regulations [rules of court] - (a) prescribing the fee payable for the registration of a Canadian judgment under this Act, - (b) respecting additional information or material that is to be filed in relation to the registration of a Canadian judgment under this Act, - (c) prescribing the foreign states for the purposes of section 10. - (d) respecting forms and their use under this Act, and - (e) to do any matter or thing required to effect or assist the operation of this Act.

-Comment: The regulation-making power in section 10 is self-explanatory.
-The regulation-making power in section 10 is self-explanatory.
+Comment: The regulation-making power in section 16 is self-explanatory.